Jeffrey Kopstein

 Kopstein's recent research has focused on why Jews were massacred by the local populations in Eastern Europe during 1941 (in some 10 percent of localities), while in other localities the locals did not kill Jews on a wide scale despite the German encouragement.
 According to Kopstein, polarization within the community was a necessary prerequisite for a massacre.

 According to Kopstein, research conducted inside and outside of Poland has established the complicity of some Poles in the Holocaust for instance in the Szczuczyn pogrom.
-Kopstein has called the 2018 Polish amendment to the Act on the Institute of National Remembrance an attempt to outlaw historical facts, as those who publish or publicly present scholarly findings on the complicity of Poles in the Holocaust would be risk a fine or imprisonment.
+Kopstein has called the 2018 Polish amendment to the Act on the Institute of National Remembrance an attempt to outlaw historical facts, as those who publish or publicly present scholarly findings on the complicity of Poles in the Holocaust would risk a fine or imprisonment.